Cyber Monday may be over, but great prices are here to stay.

-The ability to cook meat to a precise doneness makes the sous vide ideal for those who are fussy about their steaks.
-To prepare a medium rare steak, for example, you must cook the meat for two hours in a 130°F bath.
+The ability to cook meat to a precise level of doneness makes the sous vide ideal for those who are fussy about their steaks.
+To prepare a medium-rare steak, for example, you must cook the meat for two hours in a 130°F bath.

 Sous vide preparation of fish will leave it flaky and tender.
 For perfect salmon, set your timer to 118°F and cook a one-inch slab for 30 minutes.
 (Put one TB of olive oil and whatever spices you like in the bag before sealing.)